Where's the car?

 Logistics and production are rapidly growing more complex.
-Our partner, INTRANAV, helps companies track, analyze and continuously optimize processes on the shop floor and a global level with real-time location and sensor data solutions over IIoT.
+Our partner, INPIXON, helps companies track, analyze and continuously optimize processes on the shop floor and at global level with real-time location and sensor data solutions over IIoT.

 When the design department of a car manufacturer needs to locate cars or component prototypes in a hurry, there’s no time to search its warehouses.
 Stuck with an end-of-life barcode-based inventory system, this was the problem facing one world-leading German automotive brand.
 As the proposed in-house solution proved not fit-for-purpose, the search was started for a more cost effective option.

 High cost alternatives and blacklisted technology